 - The film poster/VHS cover of Tom and Jerry: The Movie features Tom chasing Jerry (which only happens for a few minutes in-film) while the face of the villainous fat lady watches them with utter rage in cloud-form (much as the Beast did in the aforementioned Beauty and the Beast poster).

-- A variation on the cover of Filmation's animated movie Happpily Ever After.
-Snow White and the Dwarfelles are front in center, with The Shadow Man glaring malevolently at them from behind a tree.
+- A variation on the cover of Filmation's animated movie Happily Ever After.
+Snow White and the Dwarfelles are front and center, with the Shadow Man glaring malevolently at them from behind a tree.
 This is a case of Covers Always Lie, as the character in question is actually Snow White's very-harmless, mute Stalker with a Crush (actually the prince under an enchantment), and the film's actual villain is nowhere to be seen on the cover.

 - One of the posters for the Hanna-Barbera feature film Heidi's Song features two of them.